matchstick/certs/README.md

 First check out [this
 site](https://gist.github.com/churro-s/fa3fdeb5cf10ebb251aa88338b8b37db) for the steps in the GUI and context.

-Then all you need to do is when the cert is expired run *acme_plex.sh*
+Then all you need to do is when the cert is expired run *acme_plex.sh*.
+You can autpmate this too pretty easily with cron.

 # Synology steps are a bit more complicated